 **Alt Text:** Two men stand in a golf shop examining a selection of golf clubs.

-Metals in Semiconductor Chips: The Necessary Materials Behind Our Video World
+Metals in Semiconductor Chips: The Essential Materials Behind Our Tech World

 Once upon a time, in a land not too far from San Francisco’s tech mecca, there was a tiny little chip that held the power to metamorphose industries, amuse gamers, and confound parents trying to understand TikTok.
 Ah yes, the mighty semiconductor chip.
 But what gives this silicon marvel its wonder?
 The unsung heroes—metals.
 Yes, the same substances that make your iPhone battery swell like a late-night taco binge.